 HIPAA Biannual Update

-Since ASCA’s last update in January, healthcare organizations across the country posted 233 breaches of protected health information (PHI) affecting at least 500 individuals.
-Consistent with previous time periods, most of the breaches—86 percent—were caused by unauthorized access or hacking.
-The percentage of breach investigations due to theft continues to decrease, comprising only 7 percent of breaches in the first half of 2020 down from 21 percent in the first half of 2017.
+Since ASCA’s last update in January, healthcare organizations across the country posted 344 breaches of protected health information (PHI) affecting 500 or more individuals.
+This is the highest number of breaches reported in a six-month span in the past three years and exceeds the number of breaches in the first half of 2020 by more than 40 percent.
+Consistent with previous time periods, the vast majority of the breaches—94 percent—were caused by unauthorized access or hacking.
+The percentage of breach investigations due to theft continues to steadily decrease, comprising only 3 percent of breaches in the first half of 2021 compared to 21 percent in the first half of 2017.

 ASCs can take important steps to help prevent breaches and limit their liability.
 They can review and update policies and procedures frequently to help prevent unauthorized access, improper disposal, loss and theft of PHI.
 ASCs also can review the OCR website to review enforcement actions and consider how they can avoid the mistakes made by others.

-Below are selected enforcement actions that highlights some precautions ASCs can take.
+Below are selected enforcement actions that highlight a few precautions ASCs can take.

 ASCA provides several resources to help ASCs remain compliant with HIPAA.
 The HIPAA Resource page can be found in the Federal Regulations section of ASCA’s main site.
 It provides background on the act itself, as well as the four key provisions: privacy, security, breach notification and enforcement.
 ASCA’s facility and corporate members also have free access to the HIPAA Workbook for ASCs, a comprehensive resource for designing, updating and evaluating HIPAA compliance programs.